Halozilla/Master-Baiter/README.md

   Personal facts can be enclosed in strings or not.
 Ensure the persons discord username is used and not their nickname

   Once this is done, inside of main.py insert your Chat-gpt api key into the "bot_msg" function, then insert your discord app client ID near the end of the file.
-Additonally insert your txt doc path into the read_file funciton.
+Additonally insert your txt doc path into the get_facts funciton inside of on_message.

   Additionally there is a function that makes the bot reply with a nerd face emoji, just insert a discord username into it, then un-comment it, from then on the bot will automatically respond to that person with the nerd face.